Lion-Mod/My-electrophoresis-sense-is-tingling/README.md

 ## Why this was done
 Time series data is a new challenge for me and I wanted to combine this with a library I've been exploring `tsai` (fastai extension focused on time series).

-Why this problem can be summed up in this as "**maintenance costs ⏱️ and 💰**".
+Why this predictive maintenance?
+This can be summed up in this as "**maintenance costs ⏱️ and 💰**".

 * If you are running a manufacturing plant or in this case a electrophoresis plant, machinery will require maintenance.
 * If it is not maintained you can have delays in production/progress whether it's a fault that needs to be fixed or even clean up work if leakages occur.